Master Terms and Conditions

 13.3 All dates supplied by FISCAL for the provision of the Software Service shall be treated as approximate only.
 FISCAL shall not in any circumstances be liable for any loss or damage arising from any delay in delivery beyond such approximate dates.

-13.4 All references to “FISCAL” in this Clause 13 shall, for the purposes of this Clause be treated as including all employees, subcontractors of FISCAL and its Affiliates, all of whom shall have the benefit of the exclusions and limitations of liability set out in this Clause, in accordance with Clause 16.7.
+13.4 All references to “FISCAL” in this Clause 13 shall, for the purposes of this Clause be treated as including all employees, subcontractors of FISCAL and its Affiliates, all of whom shall have the benefit of the exclusions and limitations of liability set out in this Clause.

 14. INTELLECTUAL PROPERTY RIGHTS